markjang03/hyundai_DC/README.md

-# Hyundai Driver Confidence Measure
+# Hyundai Driver Confidence Measure - FER
 Author: Mark Y. Jang

 Welcome to the Hyundai Driver Confidence Measure, a tool designed to analyze driver emotions and assess confidence levels in real-time and from pre-recorded video footage.
 This app leverages advanced computer vision and machine learning techniques to provide insightful analytics on driver behavior and state.